Organizational Challenges to OT Cybersecurity Success

 - 2021: Oldsmar water treatment plant, Miller-Coors, Ellsworth County Kansas water treatment plant, Colonial Pipeline

 Generally, the number of successful attacks is underreported.
-There is no regulation of private industries which requires reporting, and many organizations will not share information in an attempt to protect shareholder value, attack methods and overall reputation.
+There is no regulation of private industries which requires reporting, and many organisations will not share information in an attempt to protect shareholder value, attack methods and overall reputation.

-Traditionally, OT systems have not been treated similar to other organizational assets.
+Traditionally, OT systems have not been treated similar to other organisational assets.
 These systems were put in place with an expectation for high availability for an extended service life (15+ years, or longer) and generally were run until failure.
 OT Cybersecurity events can be traced into the late 1990s, however, the 2010 Stuxnet attack was the epoch which triggered the revolution of OT cybersecurity.
-In the early 2010s the industry began to release updated security standards (e.g. IEC-62443), and new vendors, services and products were released in response to the newly recognized risk.
+In the early 2010s the industry began to release updated security standards (e.g. IEC-62443), and new vendors, services and products were released in response to the newly recognised risk.

 Management’s support and commitment to cybersecurity is critical to success.
 Cybersecurity mitigations are based on the concept of defence in depth which provides many abstract layers of defence including people, processes and technologies.
-There is no one product or solution that will make your organization secure from OT cyber threats.
+There is no one product or solution that will make your organisation secure from OT cyber threats.